Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Numerical results

 \section{Numerical results}

-In this section, we present results from propagating light rays through the two versions of the model of our cosmic neighborhood presented in Section \ref{sec:model_setup}.
-Before presenting statistical results based on a large number of light rays, it is prudent to consider a few individual light rays.
-Figure \ref{fig:single} therefore shows the cosmographic expansion relative to the exact redshift-distance relation along two selected light rays in both models.
-The two light rays were selected because they demonstrate two different, important points.
+This section serves to present results from propagating light rays through the different versions of the model of our cosmic neighborhood introduced in section \ref{sec:model_setup}.

+We will begin by studying the more naive models based on linear interpolation on the original grid with $64^3$ grid points, using both the grouped and ungrouped data to see how grouping affects results.
+For this, we will consider two selected light rays (``ray 1'' and ``ray 2''), each highlighting important points.
+Figure \ref{fig:single} shows the cosmographic expansion relative to the exact redshift-distance relation along the two fiducial light rays in these two models.
 The plots to the left show the results from a light ray along which the deviation between the exact and cosmographic results remain fairly small for the entire studied redshift interval.
 There are noticeable deviations between the exact and cosmographic expansions but they are only of a few percent and do not grow significantly along the light ray, until at $z\approx 0.05$.
 These deviations are therefore expected to largely represent lack of precision of the model, i.e. imprecision due to computing derivatives using finite-difference formulas, linear interpolations on the grid, and neglecting higher-order terms.
 The plots to the right in figure \ref{fig:single} show a very different behavior.
 In these plots, the deviation between the cosmographic expansion and the exact redshift-distance relation grows strongly with the redshift.
 Along this line of sight it is clear that the cosmographic expansion breaks down long before $z = 0.1$ is reached.
 The figure to the left might similarly be revealing the beginning of divergence of the cosmographic expansion for $z\geq0.05$, where the deviation between the exact redshift-distance relation and the cosmographic expansions seem to begin to grow.
 The results are very similar for the grouped versus ungrouped model.

 Figure \ref{fig:single} also shows the density contrasts along the corresponding light rays.
 From this, it is clear that the density contrast has a much steeper gradient near the observer along the light ray where the cosmographic expansion most clearly seems to break down.
 It is not surprising that such strong gradients lead to a significantly reduced radius of convergence or slow convergence rate of a Taylor expansion.
 Table \ref{table:coeff} shows the expansion coefficients for the four light rays.
 The table also shows the fractions of the coefficients.
 These are included in the table because the radius of convergence, $R$, can be computed as $R = \lim\limits_{n \to \infty}|a_n/a_{n+1}|$, where $a_n$ are the coefficients of the expansion.